Brikwerk/nxbt/docs/Miscellaneous Notes.md

 In the future, Nintendo may produce more Pro Controller colours, however, at this point in time, setting the grip colour is not possible.

+## Reconnecting after the "Change Grip/Order" menu is opened

+Opening the "Change Grip/Order" menu (either through the Controllers menu or within a game) causes the Switch to cancel all Bluetooth connections to controllers and force a reconnection.

+The process is still a bit of a mystery (for me, at least) how exactly a controller reconnects after the Grip/Order menu is opened.
+There are a couple of little quirks and gotchas to be aware of that I've run into:

+1. Controllers must run through a complete reconnection after the Grip/Order menu is opened.
+A controller cannot revive or reconnect on its previous connection.
+The Switch must reach out to the controller and the reconnection process must be run through again.
+The Grip/Order menu, however, does not cancel previous Bluetooth pairings.
+This rule only applies while the Grip/Order menu is open.
+Once the menu is closed, controllers can attempt to revive a connection, however, they still might have to run through the reconnection process.

+2. After reconnection on the Grip/Order menu, **emulated** controllers **must** press the L + R buttons before attempting regular input.
+This is a bit of a strange condition that I'm still grappling with.
+In some situations, a non-emulated controller can get away with not pressing the L + R buttons and jump straight into regular input.
+I'm not 100% sure how they're able to, however, I think it's an okay enough compromise to hardcode an L + R press after a reconnection.

+## Waking the Switch Over Bluetooth

+From a preliminary investigation, it seems that the Pro/Joy Controllers use Broadcom Fast Connect (or something similar) to wake the Switch over Bluetooth.
+Since this falls under a hardware-specific function, it's not possible to emulate this unless a given piece of hardware matches this feature.

+In the future, a potential strategy to wake the Switch might be to connect a given device running NXBT over the dock's USB port and implement Wake-On-USB instead.